pmean/build-website/text/99/logistic.md

 ![](../../../web/images/99/logistic10.gif)

-If we were interested in the earlier odds ratio of 9.379 instead of 0.107, then we would compute the reciprocal of the confidence limits.
+If we were interested in the earlier odds ratio of 9.379 instead of 0.107
+- then we would compute the reciprocal of the confidence limits.
 Thus 3.1 (=1/**0.323**) and 28.6 (=1/**0.035**) represent 95% confidence
 limits.

-Let's look at another logistic regression model, where we try to predict exclusive breast feeding at discharge using the mother's age as a continuous covariate.
+Let's look at another logistic regression model
+- where we try to
+predict exclusive breast feeding at discharge using the mother's age as a continuous covariate.